syntaxseed/templateseed/docs/caching.md

 > **TIP:** Template parameters are ignored when using a cached version.

+> **TIP:** You might want to set up a cron to clear out the cache directory periodically.

 ## Overriding Caching

 To **prevent** caching if it was turned on in the constructor (or via `$tpl->enableCaching();`):